 “Red spider mite,” or simply “spider mite,” is a common name given to the Tetranychidae family of arachnids.
 This family includes about 1,200 different species of tiny sap suckers.
 They are related to, but separate from, spiders, ticks, and scorpions.
-They have eight legs, an oval body, and have the ability to make silk webbing.
-They vary in color from green or yellow, to red, to reddish brown, to almost black, and may feature spots or other markings.
+They have eight legs, an oval body, and the ability to make silk webbing.
+They vary in color and may be green, yellow, red, reddish-brown, or nearly black.
+They may also feature spots or other markings.
 They do not have wings or antennae.
 Adults are only about the size of the period at the end of this sentence.

 These arachnids have a five-stage life cycle that includes an egg stage, larval stage, two nymphal stages, and the adult stage.
 Immature mites resemble adults, but smaller.
 In ideal conditions, the transformation from egg to adult takes about a week.
-Adult females may live for several weeks, laying dozens of eggs during their lifespan.
+Adult females may live for several weeks and lay dozens of eggs during their lifespan.
 Overlapping generations of reproducing adults can cause a population explosion and serious plant damage.

 When environmental conditions are right, spider mites actively seek new feeding locations.
 On dry, breezy days, they can spin long strands of silk and move from leaf to leaf or plant to plant.
 They can also hitch a ride on birds and other animals, and even on gardeners and their tools.
 Sometimes they come into the garden on newly acquired plants, so it’s a good idea to quarantine, observe, and — if needed — treat every plant before exposing it to the rest of your garden.

 Spider mites spread readily in arid, even dusty conditions, infesting plants that suffer from drought stress.
 They also find a welcome environment in landscape beds with drip irrigation or hydroponic garden setups where plants remain succulent and foliage is rarely wet.